rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 the 100 sample sum true mean = 0.4737*100 = 47.37
 the 100 sample sum standard deviation = sqrt((1-0.4737)*0.4737*100)=4.99

-The triky part is in binomial clt, win rate is definited by:
+The triky part is to find the target win rate for betting $100 and lose $10 more:

-loss: 0
-win: 1

-but in roultte game:

-loss= -1
-win = 1

-so $1 bet transform to bilnomial clt is actually 0.5

-so betting $100 and lose $10 more is:
+the win rate p for betting $100 and lose $10 more is:

+90/100*0.5=0.45

 average: